Existence and uniqueness of weighted generalized $\psi$-estimators: Notions and results on the existence and uniqueness of weighted generalized -estimators

 is strictly decreasing.
 However, $\psi$ is not a $T_2$-function, since

 which shows that $\RR\ni t\mapsto \psi(x_1,t) + \psi(x_2,t)$ does not have a point of sign change. \proofend \end{Ex}

-In what follows, as an application of Proposition \ref{Pro_M_est_uniq}, we present an example of a large class of functions $\psi:X\times \Theta\to\RR$, which possesses the property $(T_n^{\blambda})$ for each $n\in\NN$ and $\blambda\in\Lambda_n$ and for which the point of sign change $\vartheta_{n,\psi}^{\blambda}(\bx)$ (where $\bx\in X^n$) has an explicit form.
+In what follows, as an application of Proposition \ref{Pro_M_est_uniq}, we present an example of a large class of functions $\psi:X\times \Theta\to\RR$, which possesses the property $[T_n^{\blambda}]$ for each $n\in\NN$ and $\blambda\in\Lambda_n$ and for which the point of sign change $\vartheta_{n,\psi}^{\blambda}(\bx)$ (where $\bx\in X^n$) has an explicit form.
 This class of functions may be called the class of Bajraktarevi\'c-type functions, motivated by the representation of Bajraktarevi\'c means as special deviation means.
-For the description of this class of functions, we need to recall the notion of generalized left inverse of a strictly monotone (but not necessarily continuous) function defined on a nondegenerate open interval of $\RR$ due to Gr\"unwald and P\'ales \cite[Lemma 1]{GruPal}.
+For the description of this class of functions, we need to recall the notion of generalized left inverse of a strictly monotone (but not necessarily continuous) function defined on a nonempty open interval of $\RR$, see, e.g., Gasi\'nski and Papageorgiou \cite[Proposition 1.55 and the subsequent comment]{GasPap} and Gr\"unwald and P\'ales \cite[Lemma 1]{GruPal}.
+The notion of generalized left inverse in question is likely to be well-known and its properties are established for a while, but we could not trace the roots, and therefore we refer to the recent treatments appearing in \cite{GasPap} and \cite{GruPal}.